matthieugras/Prime-Ubuntu-18.04/README.md

 * lightdm as the display manager sudo apt install lightdm
 ```
+You can swap between display managers with `sudo dpkg-reconfigure lightdm`
 The ubuntu install of the nvidia driver will also install nvidia-prime, Ubuntu's optimus module.
 The code supersedes that but you should leave the ubuntu package installed.

+Note: while testing this in a reinstall of Ubuntu 18.04, lightdm did not install properly on one laptop.
+Work-around: install xubuntu-desktop which relies on lightdm, but still kept ubuntu as the log-in session.

 # How to build & install
-Naturally, make sure you have git and git clone this repository :)
+Naturally, make sure you have git and git clone this repository

 ```
-cd src
+cd prime_socket/src
 sudo make install
 ```